Why Do Babies Fight Sleep and How to Get Toddlers to Nap

 Here’s a quick look at each problem and how to solve it.

-The ultimate sign of whether your little ballerina is napping enough is how tired she gets during the day.
+The ultimate sign of whether your toddler is napping enough is how tired she gets during the day.
 Is she: Falling asleep in the car?
 Slumping over well before naptime arrives?
 Cranky and bleary-eyed at dinnertime?

 If so, try putting her down 20 minutes earlier for the nap.
 Many kids just do better if they’re put down after 2 or 3 hours of play even if they don’t seem sleepy.

 Think of this as like eating lunch before you’re really hungry.
 Often when you sit down to eat, you realize, “Hmm…I didn’t know it, but I guess I am hungry!”
 Similarly, anticipating your tot’s need for sleep can keep her a happy napper.

 “Say what?
 You want me to nap, with all this excitement?”

 Sometimes, even dedicated nappers get too overstimulated to sleep.
 If your sweetie just played “tickle my tummy” with her dad or had a shot of caffeine from your breast milk (or a piece of chocolate), she may have a hard time noticing that she’s tuckered out.

 And your swashbuckling little Christopher Columbus impersonator may fight napping because he’s having so much fun exploring…he doesn’t want to miss a thing.

 Getting Your Toddler to Nap

 Enjoy some fun quiet play with your child in his bedroom a couple of times a day.
 (Some kids resist going into their rooms because this means they’ll have to stop playing and go to sleep.)
 That way, he won’t only associate his room with “un-fun” naps.